SerCom-KC/cartoon-network-schedule/next-showings.md

 06:15AM Ben 10 - Animorphosis
 07:00AM Unikitty! - Super Amazing Raft Adventure
 07:15AM Craig of the Creek - Jessica Goes to the Creek
-07:30AM Craig of the Creek - The Final Book
+07:30AM Craig of the Creek - The Final Book; Dog Decider
 08:00AM Unikitty! - Tasty Heist
 09:00AM Unikitty! - Buggin' Out
 03:15PM OK K.O.!
 Let's Be Heroes - We Messed Up
 03:30PM OK K.O.!
 Let's Be Heroes - Jethro's All Yours; You're Level 100!
+05:15PM Craig of the Creek - Sunday Clothes
+05:30PM Craig of the Creek - Escape from Family Dinner; Bring Out Your Beast
 07:15PM We Bare Bears - Tote Life
 07:30PM We Bare Bears - Video Date; Hibernation

 ### Wednesday, June 6th
 06:00AM Steven Universe - Warp Tour
 06:15AM Ben 10 - Assault on Pancake Palace
+07:15AM Craig of the Creek - Bring Out Your Beast
+07:30AM Craig of the Creek - Lost in the Sewer
 03:15PM OK K.O.!
 Let's Be Heroes - Stop Attacking the Plaza
 03:30PM OK K.O.!
 Let's Be Heroes - No More Pow Cards; We've Got Fleas
 07:15PM We Bare Bears - Occupy Bears